PlaidCloud/website/content/en/docs/concepts/services-networking/service.md

 This specification creates a new Service object named "my-service", which targets TCP port 9376 on any Pod with the `app=MyApp` label.

-Kubernetes assigns this Service an IP address (sometimes called the "cluster IP"), which is used by the Service proxies
+PlaidCloud assigns this Service an IP address (sometimes called the "cluster IP"), which is used by the Service proxies
 (see [Virtual IPs and service proxies](#virtual-ips-and-service-proxies) below).